Hogs Look to Wednesday Following Tuesday Recovery

-Lean hog futures posted 65 cent to $1.80 gains on Tuesday.
+Lean hog futures are down 92 cents to $1.57 at Wednesday’s midday.
 Open interest suggested net new buying, up 2,508 contracts.
-USDA’s national base hog price was not reported on Tuesday afternoon due to packer submission issues.
-The CME Lean Hog Index was back down 27 cents on May 1 at $91.03.
+USDA’s national base hog price was reported at $94.79 on Wednesday morning, up 82 cents from the day prior.
+The CME Lean Hog Index was back up 7 cents on May 4 at $91.10.

-Monthly trade data from Census converted to a carcass basis showed pork exports at 678.14 million lbs.
-That was the 3rd largest on record for March and up 18.1% from February.Don’t Miss a Day: From crude oil to coffee, sign up free for Barchart’s best-in-class commodity analysis.

 On the date of publication, Austin Schroeder did not have (either directly or indirectly) positions in any of the securities mentioned in this article.
 All information and data in this article is solely for informational purposes.
 For more information please view the Barchart Disclosure Policy here.